 What Countries Recognize Apostilles?

 Many countries recognize apostilles as a means of authenticating documents for international use.
 The Hague Convention, which established the apostille process, has been adopted by over 120 countries.
 This includes popular destinations such as the United States, United Kingdom, Canada, Australia, Germany, France, Spain, Italy, and Japan.
 It is important to check the specific requirements of each country, as some may have additional legalization procedures in place.
 Before obtaining an apostille, it is crucial to confirm that the destination country recognizes apostilles for the intended document.
+Non Hague countries do not accept apostilles and instead require embassy legalization, which involves additional steps such as Department of State authentication and certification from the destination country’s embassy or consulate in the U.S.

 If you are planning to use your FBI background check in a foreign country, you should confirm whether that country recognizes apostilles.
 Some countries may require additional steps, such as consular legalization, for document authentication.